db23ai/FAQ-Interview-Question-Answer/Autonomous-Database/ADB-S_ADB-D.md

-# Oracle Autonomous Database
+# 📦 Oracle Autonomous Database

-## General Information

 ## 📌 1.
 What is the Oracle Autonomous Database?
 Oracle Autonomous Database is the world’s first autonomous data management in the cloud.
 It delivers automated patching, upgrades, and tuning—including performing all routine database maintenance tasks while the system is running—without human intervention.